 Murder in Paris is the fourth installment in the Maggie Newberry Mystery Series!
 This book takes Maggie back to Paris for a very personal sojourn where it’s all on the line for our intrepid expat.
 The murder happens in the family and for a reason that not even the deceased’s nearest and dearest would ever suspect!

-Murder in Aix is the fifth and latest installment in the popular mystery series!
+Murder in Aix is the fifth installment in the popular mystery series!
 This book brings all the sounds, smells and tastes of Aix-en-Provence to life as Maggie finds herself scrambling to prove the innocence of a dear friend arrested for the murder of an abusive ex-boyfriend–and do it before the baby Maggie’s carrying decides to make his entrance!

-The Cairo Effect, Book Two in the series, takes Rowan and Ella completely out of their element once more by putting them in 1920 Egypt.
+Journey to the Lost Tomb, Book Two in the series, takes Rowan and Ella completely out of their element once more by putting them in 1920 Egypt.
 What happens in Egypt should stay in Egypt (and preferably dead and buried) but, of course, it never does.
 A big book with big adventure and lots of twists and surprises along the way!

 The French Women’s Diet.